MizTangerine/README_Generator/README.md

 ## Installation

-I don't know
+Run `npm init` to begin using.

 ## Usage

-not a clue
+Application is invoked with command: node index.js

+Your generated README will be located in a file called 'exampleREADME.md'

 ## License

 MIT License

-Copyright (c) 2020 clarissa
+Copyright (c) 2020 Clarissa Reeve

 ## Contributing